 If we now combine areas with more than 3,000 species per 10,000 km2 on a map, we obtain a total of 20 centres of biodiversity on Earth (◘ Fig. B-16).
 These centres clearly coincide with the mountainous areas of the tropics and subtropics in the Earth's so-called megadiversity countries, which are primarily developing and newly industrializing countries.
 Afghanistan, with its location in the "Caucasian-SW-Asian" centre of diversity, is one of these megadiversity countries (Barthlott et al. 2014).

-◘ Fig. B-16 Global centres of biodiversity, each hosting over 3000 species per 10000 km2, largely coincide with mountainous areas of the tropics and subtropics (from Barthlott et al. 2014).
+◘ Fig. B-16 Global centres of biodiversity, each hosting over 3000 species per 10,000 km2, largely coincide with mountainous areas of the tropics and subtropics (from Barthlott et al. 2014).

 Another dimension of biodiversity is the degree of endemism that must be considered for a country or a specific area.
 Kier et al. (2009) were able to show that, in addition to quantitative aspects, qualitative aspects of biodiversity such as the degree of endemism, i.e. the "specific quality" of an area, play a significant role.
 A comparison between Hawaii and the federal state of Thuringia in the east of the Federal Republic of Germany would make this clear: The federal state of Thuringia harbors a total of 1,570 plant species on an area of 16,200 km2, not a single one of which is endemic to this federal state.
 Hawaii, on the other hand, with the same area as Thuringia (16,600 km2), is home to 1,140 native species, 977 of which are endemic to this island.
 If, in the event of a catastrophe, the entire flora of Thuringia were to be destroyed, there would be no disadvantage for global genetic resources.
 Such a disaster in Hawaii, on the other hand, would irretrievably destroy a significant part of the genetic resources for mankind.
 At the same time, this reflects the special role of island systems, but they are not shown on the biodiversity map.
 Kier et al. (2009) and Weigelt et al. (2013) have shown elsewhere that oceanic islands comprise only 3% of the land surface but harbor 25% of the known plant species.
 Among the 10 most endemic areas on Earth, six are islands: New Caledonia, Polynesia-Micronesia, Atlantic Islands, Caribbean Islands, East Melanesian Islands, Madagascar, and Taiwan (Barthlott et al. 2005, 2014).